sgriff22/WishLinker-client/README.md

   ➜  press h to show help
 ```

-Open the URL that you see in your browser.
+Open the URL that is shown in your terminal inside a browser.

 ### Entering the Site